 - suitable methods for information analysis;

-- the importance and relevance of the work (to make sure that the paper is actually needed in this world).
+- The work’s importance and relevance (to ensure that the paper is needed in this world).

 The Purpose of Writing a Qualitative Research Paper

 Carrying out and writing research is a multifaceted effort.
-It can include intellectual and moral habits, skills, practical skills, and, usually, it is a way of life aimed not only at the pursuit of truth but also in knowing what the truth is.
+It can include intellectual and moral habits, skills, and practical skills, and, usually, it is a way of life aimed not only at the pursuit of truth but also at knowing what the truth is.

-After all, the study includes finding competent quality sources, evaluating and weighing various statements, justifications, ideas, and evidence.
-You also need to learn to accept what is becoming known and state it in a clear, coherent and clear way.
-The study is a much more enriching job than simply "Google searching" in a process writing, to find answers on the Internet.
-It is the discipline of the truth-seeking to understand.
+After all, the study includes finding competent quality sources and evaluating and weighing various statements, justifications, ideas, and evidence.
+It would help if you also learned to accept what is becoming known and state it in a clear, coherent, and clear way.
+The study is a much more enriching job than simply “Google searching” in t”e process of wri”ing to find answers on the Internet.
+It is the discipline of truth-seeking to understand.

-This is an exercise in trust: confidence in the competent leadership of others and the development of the art of comprehension, to form not just a point of view, but a perspective view of what can be studied and reported for the benefit of others.
-A study can serve others to increase them in cognition, and perhaps, also in wisdom and insight.
+This is an exercise in trust: confidence in the competent leadership of others and the development of the art of comprehension to form not just a point of view but a perspective view of what can be studied and reported for the benefit of others.
+A study can serve others to increase their cognition and, perhaps, also wisdom and insight.